wfailla/un-orchestrator/orchestrator/README_RUN.md

 ### How to start OvS (managed through OFCONFIG) to work with the un-orchestrator

-Start OVS:
+Start OvS:

 	$ sudo /usr/share/openvswitch/scripts/ovs-ctl start

 In addition, you have to start the OF-CONFIG server, which represents the daemon the implements the protocol used to configure the switch.

-OF-CONFIG server can be started by
+OF-CONFIG server can be started by:

 	$ sudo ofc-server

 By default, ofc-server starts in daemon mode.
-To avoid daemon mode, use the '-f' parameter.
+To avoid daemon mode, use the `-f` parameter.
 For a the full list of the supported parameters, type:

     $ ofc-server -h